Special Forces Training

 Diver Badges.
 Upon successful completion of the Combat Diver Qualification Course students are authorized to wear a diver badge on their uniform.
 See Diver Badges at The Institute of Heraldry for more info.

 Pre-SCUBA.
 Prior to sending personnel to the CDQC most units will weed out weak swimmers and those lacking motivation with a Pre-SCUBA course.
 Usually Pre-SCUBA lasts two to three weeks depending on the branch of service and unit.
 SWCS does offer a POI to follow which inlcudes a lot of pool work, water confidence drills, and long-distance swimming.
 In the old days (when it was a hard school) you used to have to do bobbing drills and cross-overs.
+Pre-SCUBA is currently known as the Maritime Assessment Course although most Green Berets refer to it as "Pre-SCUBA".

 Program of Instruction (POI).
 Knot tying, water survival, open-circuit twin-80s SCUBA, closed-circuit SCUBA (using the DRAEGER LAR V O3 Rebreather), submarine lock-in and lock-outs, ship bottom searches, underwater navigation (compass swims), long-distance surface swims, underwater search and recovery, and maritime infiltration operations.
 The course includes boat operations with Zodiacs and Klepper kayaks.